sahilmandoliya/Sahil-Mandoliya/README.md

 ## 👋 &nbsp;Hey there!
 I'm Sahil

-👨‍💻 &nbsp;I am currently working at Times Internet as Software Engineer.\
-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I did B. Tech CSE at THDC IHET, Tehri.\
-✍️ &nbsp;I also make tech videos at https://youtube.com/phonly .\
-✉️ &nbsp;For some interesting discussion, can shoot me an email at mandoliyasahil[at]gmail[dot]com!
-I'll try to respond as soon as I can.
+I'm a Software Engineer at Times Internet, and I'm all about diving into the latest tech trends and crafting cool software solutions and hacks.
+I studied Computer Science at THDC IHET, Tehri, Uttarakhand, India.
+When I'm not coding away, you can find me sharing tech tips and tricks on my YouTube channel, Phonly.
+Whether you're into coding or just curious about the latest gadgets, I've got something for you!
+Want to chat about tech or bounce around some ideas?
+Shoot me an email at mandoliyasahil[at]gmail[dot]com.
+I'm always down for a good conversation! 🚀

 Tech Stack & Tools             | Currently Listening to